nickbearman/intro-r-spatial-analysis/README.md

-# Introduction to Spatial Data & Using R as a GIS
+# Introduction to Spatial Data and Using R as a GIS
-This is the material for my 1 day course on **Introduction to Spatial Data & Using R as a GIS**.
+This is the material for my 1 day course on **Introduction to Spatial Data and Using R as a GIS**.
 More details on my courses are available at http://www.geospatialtrainingsolutions.co.uk.

 This course does not spend much time on the very basics of using R - if you want to find out more, there are some good tutorials at http://www.social-statistics.org/?p=764 or http://rpubs.com/nickbearman/gettingstartedwithr.